 VS Code extension + Chrome extension

-Shipped the Copilot guardrail extension with multi-assistant support (Copilot, Cursor, Windsurf, Cody) and a Chrome DLP guard for browser-based AI tools.
+Shipped the Copilot guardrail extension with multi-assistant support (Copilot, Cursor) and a Chrome DLP guard for browser-based AI tools.

 Q1 2026 — March